 Can there only be two types of characters in stories?
 I’ve read many articles about types of stories, claiming that there are a limited number of stories in existence.
 I don’t believe it.
 Not for a second.
 There are as many stories as there are human beings — and humanity is changing all the time.
-More
+Read More “Writing Tip — Two Types of Characters in Stories”

 Someone in one of my writing groups asked what makes a great first page.
 It’s an excellent question, and no two answers will be alike, despite what the bestseller lists and books on writing “the breakout novel” tell us.